- Water Quality

 Most homeowners water their lawns on Monday, Wednesday, and Friday out of habit.
 But if everybody waters at the same time, it creates a "traffic jam" inside the water system.
 Like gunning the engine of your car, this "gun it" demand adds wear-and-tear, costs more to run, and affects pressure in certain areas.

-We’re asking customers to change their watering schedule to water on Tuesday, Thursday, and weekends.
+We’re encouraging customers to change their watering schedule to water on Tuesday, Thursday, and weekends.
 Water any time of day.
 As much as you need.
 No restrictions.

 We are fortunate to have a stable and plentiful water supply.
 If we can smooth out the demand for outdoor watering evenly throughout the week, we can prolong the life of the water system, run it more efficiently, and get more value from it.
 Will you do your part?